lochlanmccarroll-hub/Lochlan_BluestampPortfolio/index.md

 * Piezoelectric peak
 * Infrared beam-break duration

-The result was encoded as one of three categories:
+The result was then encoded as one of three categories based on the metrics above:

 * CLEAN_MAKE
 * MAKE_WITH_RIM_CONTACT
 * RIM_MISS

 Solving Wrist Data Transmission:

 Bluetooth communication was more difficult for the wrist module because each shot contained an entire sequence of sensor readings rather than one result.
-My first approach converted every wrist sample into a long line of text containing the timestamp, acceleration values, and gyroscope values.
+My first approach converted every wrist sample into a long line of text containing the timestamp with acceleration and gyroscope values.
 However, Bluetooth Low Energy commonly transfers small pieces of data at a time.
 Each text line had to be divided into multiple transmissions, producing a large amount of Bluetooth traffic.
 Some pieces arrived late or failed to arrive, which meant that reconstructed shots occasionally contained missing samples.
-What this means, was that if someone was to shoot multiple shots in a row without waiting, the system would miss them because it would transmitting.
+Consequently, if someone was to shoot multiple shots in a row without waiting, the system would miss them because it would transmitting.

 To fix this, I sent the data using binary packets.
 Each transmitted wrist sample became one fixed 20-byte packet containing:
 * A packet marker